Introduction to Forensic Taphonomy

 For example, as part of the natural ageing process, we lose bone mass with increasing age.
 This is why elderly people are more likely to sustain broken bones when they fall over.
-This low bone mass can also affect preservation after death and burial.
-The poorly mineralised bones are more porous and fragile and may decay more quickly.
+This low bone mass can also affect preservation after death and burial, leading them to decay more quickly.

 Line drawing of the skeletons of an infant and adult female (Copyright Durham University)

-Infant bones may not be recovered as easily as adult bones.
-Again, their bones are less well mineralised, but when found they often survive quite well, even for thousands of years.
-The key problem with infant bones is their small size, which makes them easy to miss at excavation, or frequently mistaken for animals.
+Infant bones can be more difficult to locate and recover than adult bones.
+Their bones are less completely mineralised, but often survive quite well, even for thousands of years.
+The key problem with infant bones is their small size, which makes them prone to disturbance in the ground, easy to miss at excavation, or frequently mistaken for animals.
 The picture below shows an infant skeleton being uncovered from a Roman site (c2000 years old) in Britain.
 The bones have survived well but note the damage to the skeleton due to later disturbance of the grave.

 An infant skeleton from a Roman site

 Pathological status is important.
 If someone has a condition that affects bone mass in any way then this will affect the survival of the bone in the ground.
-An example of this is the vertebrae below which show compression fractures (note that some vertebrae have thinner bodies than others) and thinning of the bone due to osteoporosis.
-Although you can’t tell from the photograph the bones are very light in weight which also indicates a loss of bone mass.
+You will see a dramatic example in Week 4.
+Another example of this is the vertebrae below which show compression fractures (note that some vertebrae look flattened compared to others) and thinning of the bone due to osteoporosis.
+Although you can’t tell from the photograph, the bones shown are very light in weight, which also indicates a loss of bone mass.

 Copyright Durham University